ceorron/todo_list/README.md

   - make each of the gui editors (keep adding)
     - aether text editor
     - make dionysus (concurrent with below)
+      - IDE (complete text editor to have other features)
       - game engine editor
       - 3D modelling editor
       - 2D modelling editor